History of Lewis & Clark

 Lewis & Clark's journey from pioneer vision to premier institution of higher education began 60 miles south of present-day Portland.
 In 1867, the Presbytery of Oregon—desiring "an institution of learning in which shall be taught all the branches of a complete college education"—secured a charter from the state legislature.
 The church partnered with Albany to fund and build a two-story building on the town's College Square site.
 Albany Collegiate Institute was born.

 The school educated women and men equally within a common curriculum that focused on the classics and traditional courses.
-The first class, consisting of four women, graduated in 1873.
+The first class, consisting of five women, graduated in 1873.

 In 1905 the trustees officially adopted the name Albany College, transferred ownership to the Synod of Oregon, and established the bachelor of arts degree.